GOOD FRIDAY: SALVATION WITHOUT DIVINE VIOLENCE

 Even though Jesus’ death was neither foreordained nor necessary to appease God’s wrath, we can recognize that we are no better morally and spiritually than many of those who shouted for Jesus’ crucifixion, stood idly by doing nothing to prevent it, and implicitly sentenced Jesus by their involvement in political and religious institutions.
 Are our political leaders – and we as USA citizens – any more moral than Pilate or the Jewish religious leaders?
 We also operate out of self-interest and are willing for many to suffer or die for the “American way of life.”

-Good Friday also affirms the tragic beauty of God’s relationship with the world.
-Dietrich Bonhoeffer, from the vantage point of a prison cell, proclaims that only a suffering God can save and Alfred North Whitehead speaks of God as the fellow sufferer who understands.
+Good Friday affirms the tragic beauty of God’s relationship with the world.
+Dietrich Bonhoeffer, from the vantage point of a prison cell, proclaims that only a suffering God can save, and Alfred North Whitehead speaks of God as the fellow sufferer who understands.
 Throughout the centuries, Christians have debated the doctrine of patripassianism, the belief that God the Father suffers on the Cross with the Son, Jesus.
 While patripassianism, or divine suffering, has been labeled a heresy, based on the belief that the divine nature is incapable of suffering and that Jesus’ suffering touched his humanity but left his divinity unsullied, I believe that the deeper heresy is the belief that God does not suffer with the world.
 A changeless, unfeeling, and apathetic God can neither heal nor save.
 In contrast to a passionless deity, a meaningful vision of Good Friday proclaims that God suffered – the whole of God suffered – on the cross and in every moment creaturely suffering.
 God is not apathetic to our pain, God is empathetic, feeling our pain.
+Divine – and human – sacrifice involves empathy and identifying our wellbeing with the wellbeing of others.
+This does not involve divine determinism but divine-human companionship and our willingness to be God’s companions in healing the world.

 Difficult as it is to admit our complacency and culpability, we can on Good Friday answer “yes” to the question, “Were You There When They Crucified My Lord?”
 We can also say “yes” to the grace that feels our pain and regret, the pain of those broken by the world’s greed and complacency and live in the hope that the One who feels also forgives and transforms, and enables us to rise up with new energies for global healing.
 Then the cross becomes the pathway to responsible partnership with God in seeking healing and justice for our good earth and its human and non-human creation.